-Section A.5 of the CSPR is intended to assess cumulative adverse effects of the project in combination with other past, existing or future (certain or reasonably foreseeable) projects or activities that also affect or may also affect any of the environmental components of concern or special interest.
-The cumulative effects assessment should focus on those environmental components listed in the CSPR, including any site specific features or attributes, which are considered to be of concern or special interest based on consultation and other information relevant to the screening.
+Section A.5 of the CSPR is intended to assess cumulative adverse effects of the project in combination with other past, existing or future (certain or reasonably foreseeable) projects or activities that also affect or may also affect any of the environmental components.
+The cumulative effects assessment should include those environmental components for which residual adverse environmental effects have been identified in the CSPR.
 Other past, existing or future projects or activities are to be identified and described in Table A.5-1 of the CSPR.
 If no other projects are identified, specify "Not Applicable" in the table.